Examples and Traps

 The system shall support listing up to 5 pictures per product

-This is very similar to the previous one as it puzzles analysts using the "shall support".
-Without defining a relevant function, it is not clear where this constraint shall be applied.
+This is very similar to the previous one, as it puzzles analysts with the phrase "shall support".
+Without defining a relevant function, it is not clear where this constraint should be applied.
 Assuming it describes how many photos must be possible to add to a product when creating it, the requirements may be rewritten like this:

 Create Product